Neutron Stars as Perfect Fluids: Extracting the Linearized Response Function: The worldline effective theory

+This term does not modify the equations of motion for the dynamical quadrupoles.
+It contributes instead to the on-shell source functional and therefore to the response extracted by matching.
+The coefficient $\lambda_{\rm src}(\omega)$ parameterizes a possible non-pole contribution to the full response.
+After the explicit quadrupoles are put on shell, the full electric-quadrupolar response is organized as

-The worldline theory is organized as a low-frequency (derivative) expansion in $\omega$, which corresponds to expanding the response function about $\omega=0$.
-Working in an explicit oscillator representation resums this expansion by retaining the pole structure of the modes included in $F(\omega)$, thereby capturing the dynamics through their corresponding resonances within linear response.
-In practice one truncates the mode sum to a finite set; then the accuracy at higher frequencies is controlled by the first omitted mode scale and deteriorates as $\omega$ approaches the next neglected resonance.
+The worldline theory is organized as a low-frequency derivative expansion in \(\omega\), corresponding to an expansion of the response about \(\omega=0\).
+Introducing explicit oscillator variables resums the pole part of this expansion by retaining the resonant structure of the modes included in \(\lambda_{\rm pole}(\omega)\), thereby capturing their dynamics near resonance within linear response.
+In practice one truncates the mode sum to a finite set; the accuracy at higher frequencies is then limited by the lowest-frequency mode not included in the truncation and deteriorates as \(\omega\) approaches the next neglected resonance.
+The source-sector coefficient \(\lambda_{\rm src}(\omega)\) parameterizes a possible non-pole contribution and must be fixed by matching.
 Nonlinearities in the stellar response provide an additional, independent limitation when they become important.